Guitar Scales for beginners

 Essentially any time you’re not playing a chord or rhythm, you’re playing part of a scale… and even then, most riffs and chord patterns are based on scales.

-As a new guitarist, it’s important to break up your practice routine to maximize your progress.
+As a new or beginner level guitarist, it’s important to break up your practice routine to maximize your progress.
 You will improve leaps and bounds those first few weeks and months if you stick to this general guideline:

 Scales